 Chicken liver pâté, like roe, oysters, lobster and other foods we now consider a luxury, were born of practicality and a waste-not-want-not attitude – a way to make every bit of the harvest count.
 North Americans are peculiar about their foods – preferring muscle meat to other more nutrient-dense variety meats.
 Even my 4-year old who has a palate that rivals the most adventurous eater squirms at the thought of eating liver (I do too, by the way), saying that he’s not a “Body meat kinda guy, just a muscle meat kinda guy.”
 It’s an intellectual aversion, rather than one of taste, so we simply refer to this chicken liver pâté as pâté de foie de volailles.
 A little pretentious, perhaps, but he gobbles it up not having learned the translation quite yet.

 Organ meats, like the chicken livers in this pâté, are exceptionally rich in micronutrients and have been enjoyed cross-globally since the dawn of man.
-Liver is a nutritional powerhouse thanks to its high content of B vitamins and preformed vitamin A. It is deeply nourishing and considered a depression busting food by nutritional researcher Amanda Rose who blogs at Rebuild from Depression.
+Liver is a nutritional powerhouse thanks to its high content of B vitamins and preformed vitamin A.

 In conventional media, we hear a lot about folate and its importance for women in their child-bearing years as lack of folate contributes to significant birth defects.
 While many people recognize leafy greens as a good source of folate, liver beats them every time packing more than twice the amount of folate as spinach on an ounce-per-ounce basis.
-Moreover, liver contains retinol or performed vitamin A which is also essential to reproductive health and the health of the developing baby.
+Moreover, liver contains retinol or preformed vitamin A which is also essential to reproductive health and the health of the developing baby.
 Indeed, poor maternal vitamin A intake is implicated in cleft palate as well as other congenital malformations.

 I can’t underscore this point enough: Liver is an important food – a sacred food – and is worth learning to like.
 Like many foods that can seem initially off-putting like wheat grass and fish roe, for example, and you may need to try it more than once to acquire a taste for it.
 Fortunately, this chicken liver pâté is quite mild and has a pleasing flavor and texture, and it presents an excellent opportunity to learn to love a new, nourishing food.
 Remember: just one appetizer-sized portion of sage and chicken liver pâté provides approximately 41% of the RDA for folate, 79% of the RDA for vitamin B12 and 88% of the RDA for vitamin A.